yux1991/yu-resume-academic/content/authors/admin/_index.md

   url: https://www.amazon.com/

 # Short bio (displayed in user profile at end of posts)
-bio: Data Scientist, PhD in Physics.
+bio: PhD in Physics.
+Interested in artificial intelligence.

 # Interests to show in About widget
 interests: